coldshower/blog/book-list.md

 - **Death's End** Cixin Liu
 - **The Dark Forest** Cixin Liu
 - **The Three-Body Problem** Cixin Liu
   - the entire series is very good. highly recommend.
-The writing and translation is super masterful so the descriptions are crazy vivid.
+The writing and translation is masterful so the descriptions are crazy vivid.
 There are many points in the story where you cannot stop reading because you are wondering how the heck are the good guys going to pull themselves out of this mess, and you literally cannot think of anything, but then the protagonist figures it out and the author reveals it and you go WOW.
 Also, Obama (yes that Obama) read it and liked it.
 - **A Stitch of Time** Lauren Marks
   - very good.
 The author opens a window into how she was able to recover from an aneurysm that took away her ability to remember how to use language.
 How are you not intrigued?